 Hopefully this answer’s some of your questions about FRED.
 If you have any others, let us know.
-Note that FRED is a shared service and security in this alpha version is still simplistic: take care to limit your use of passwords and other credentials in your flows.
+Note that FRED is a shared service: take care to limit your use of passwords and other credentials in your flows.

 - What’s with the name?